 Founded in 1892 Heaton Moor Golf Course is managed by the Head Green Keeper and a team of Ground Staff.
-The Course measures close to 6000 yards with a par of 70 and a standard scratch of 70.
+The Course measures close to 6000 yards from the White tees, it has Course and Slope Ratings for Men and Ladies from the White, Yellow and Red Tees.
 The course is a pleasantly situated, gently undulating parkland course with two separate 9-holes each starting from the clubhouse.
 Do not be deceived into thinking that the course is unchallenging.
 The relatively narrow fairways are lined with trees and bunkers protect compact greens on a number of the par 4 holes.
 The 18th hole has a hedge surrounding all approaches to the green with the clubhouse situated immediately to the rear of the green.